 The Safeguards Rule establishes prescriptive information security program standards.
-Dealers must appoint a qualified individual - a Chief Information Security Officer (CISO) - to supervise data security and adherence to these new standards.
-Not only will these standards have a significant influence on dealership operations, they carry with them monetary penalties if dealers are not in compliance by the deadline.
-This new revision applies to all dealers and requires documented risk assessment, an incident response plan and a yearly report to a board of directors.
+Dealers must appoint a qualified individual - Chief Information Security Officer (CISO) to supervise data security.
+These new standards will have a significant influence on dealership operations, as well as monetary penalties if dealers are not in compliance by the deadline.
+This new revision applies to all dealers and requires documented risk assessment, incident response plan, and yearly report to a board of directors.
 Dealerships that have gathered data on less than 5,000 customers are exempt from some of the new obligations.

-The FTC Safeguards Rule Covers a Broad Scope, Including:
+FTC Safeguards Rule covers a broad scope including: